AleksandrDenis/PP3-BattleShip/README.md

 Game End | No input required | The script should display a message indicating who won the game and amout trys it took | Yes

 ## Validator Testing
+No errors.
+One warnings regarding line too long, were returned when passing through the the [CI Python Linter Validator](https://pep8ci.herokuapp.com/).
+Warning fixed by breking lines.